moment after birth

 A Cinco de Mayo baby?

-On May 4 we went to St. Luke’s Birthing Center and as a Spanish teacher, I was pretty excited!
+On May 4 we went to Aspirus St. Luke’s Birthing Center and as a Spanish teacher, I was pretty excited!
 I thought we were going to have a Cinco de Mayo baby and celebrate a birthday with the Battle of Pueblo!
 They started the process with an induction bulb when we arrived in the evening, and we stayed overnight.
 Then early the next day, they started me on Pitocin through an IV.

 After that, it was a pretty uneventful Cinco de Mayo for us as we waited.
 We watched shows on our Apple TV and every half hour the staff would increase my Pitocin dose a little more.
 I started having contractions, but they weren’t really strong or painful.
 We walked, sat on the birthing ball, and used our labor tub to try to get things moving.